insure logo

 Is homeowners insurance public record?

-No, homeowners insurance is not typically public record.
+No, homeowners insurance is not public record.
 Homeowners insurance policies are private agreements between the homeowner and the insurance company.
 The details of those policies are generally not made available to the public.

 Why would you need homeowners insurance policy information?